 Where the property is held in joint ownership then this threshold may be multiplied by the number of owners.
 So for two owners, the threshold is €30,000.

-Those resident and of retirement age, or registered disabled, are exempt from the tax, provided their annual income grants them exemption from payment of the taxe d'habitation, and they were not liable for wealth tax (ISF) in the year preceding the sale.
+Those resident and of retirement age, or registered disabled, are exempt from the tax, provided their annual income is below a certain threshold, and they were not liable for wealth tax (ISF) in the year preceding the sale.